ostelco/ostelco-core/bq-metrics-extractor/README.md

 ===

 * Set up skeleton kotlin code. [done(ish)]
+* Run something from the command line ("hello world")
+* Reduce the gradle stuff to something simple (with Vihang).
 * Make the skeleton code read something (anything) from BigQuery, using config that is production-like.
 * Build a docker image.